-- □ To inform and educate coaches, youth athletes and their parents and require them to sign a concussion information form before competing. - □ To require removal of a youth athlete who appears to have suffered a concussion from play or practice at the time of the suspected concussion. - □ To require a youth athlete to be cleared by a licensed health care professional before returning to play or practice.

-Both public and private school sports and recreational leagues for children under age 18 that require a fee are affected by the law.
+To inform and educate coaches, youth athletes and their parents and require them to sign a concussion information form before competing.
+To require removal of a youth athlete who appears to have suffered a concussion from play or practice at the time of the suspected concussion.
+To require a youth athlete to be cleared by a licensed health care professional before returning to play or practice. that r public and private school sports and recreational leagues for children under age 18 require a fee are affected by the law.
 The law covers all sports.
-This website contains all the resources coaches, youth athletes and parents need to fulfill the intent of the law.

-See more at: https://www.tn.gov/health/health-program-areas/fhw/vipp/tbi/tn-sports-concussion.html

-(TN Sports Concussion Law, 2013)

-Within the school setting, any student who shows signs or symptoms of a concussion should be removed from physical activity (recess, physical education, dance class, etc.), and needs to be cleared medically before returning to physical activity.
-Medical providers approved to clear children for return to play from concussion are as follows:

-- □ Medical Doctor (MD) - □ Osteopathic Physician (DO) - □ Clinical Neuropsychologist (PhD) with concussion training - Physician Assistant (PA) with concussion training who is a member of a health care team supervised by a Tennessee licensed medical doctor or osteopathic physician.
+This website contains a resources coaches, youth athletes and parents need to fulfill the intent of the law. nore at: ://www.tn.gov/health/health-program-areas/fhw/vipp/tbi/tn-sports-concussion.html псерэ (TN Sports Concussion Law, 2013) shoul and r n the school setting, any student who shows signs or symptoms of a concussion d be removed from physical activity (recess, physical education, dance class, etc.), needs to be cleared medically before returning to physical activity.
+Medical providers oved to clear children for return to play from concussion are as follows: Medical Doctor (MD) Osteopathic Physician (DO) Clinical Neuropsychologist (PhD) with concussion training Physician Assistant (PA) with concussion training who is a member of a health care team supervised by a Tennessee licensed medical doctor or osteopathic physician.